Soft plastic waste collection at home

 Why is circularity important?

-How to start recycling soft plastics at home with the SPC
+How to start recycling soft plastics at home with the SPC?

 Identify soft plastics in your home